 Our story begins in 1978 when modest productions were mounted on the tennis courts of Ewing Manor in Bloomington.
-The Illinois Shakespeare Festival at the Ewing Cultural Center has since blossomed into a cultural gem honoring the State of Illinois, drawing audience state-wide and beyond.
+The Illinois Shakespeare Festival (ISF) at the Ewing Cultural Center has since blossomed into a cultural gem honoring the State of Illinois, drawing audience state-wide and beyond.

-"Shakespeare in the Cornfields" (as we were sometimes referred to) began on a wooden temporary stage at what everyone then referred to as Ewing Castle.
+ISF began on a wooden temporary stage at what everyone then referred to as Ewing Castle.
 Uncomfortable folding chairs held the nearly 250 hardy patrons who attended what guest director Dennis Zacek of Chicago described as a "futuristic space age" Twelfth Night performed by Illinois State University theatre students.
 From these rather rustic conditions, the Illinois Shakespeare Festival has evolved into a top-tier professional theatre.

 The opening of the Festival on that July evening in 1978 was the culmination of years of planning and dreaming by then ISU Department of Theatre Chairperson, Cal Pritner.
 He showed the Ewing building and grounds to various guests and promoted the idea of a Shakespeare festival.
-When Don LaCasse arrived as an ISU faculty member in 1973, Cal shared his ideas with Don and, as General Manager, Don started planning the logistics and management structure of the Festival.
+When Don LaCasse arrived as an ISU faculty member in 1973, Cal shared his ideas with him and, as General Manager, Don started planning the logistics and management structure of the Festival.

-By the mid-1970s, Cal convinced Charles Bolen, Dean of the College of Fine Arts, to support the idea as a College cooperative project.
+By the mid-1970s, Cal convinced Charles Bolen, Dean of the College of Fine Arts, to support the idea as a college cooperative project.
 Dean Bolen and Cal then presented a proposal to Tom Jacob, the President of the Illinois State University Foundation.
 Tom's immediate enthusiasm was the final key to obtaining the financial support necessary to make the dream a reality.
-In 1983 the ISF Society was formed by members of the Bloomington-Normal community to assure the financial support needed to help the Festival succeed.
+In 1983, the ISF Society was formed by members of the Bloomington-Normal community to assure the financial support needed to help the Festival succeed.

 Nearly forty years later, ISF has produced all but two Shakespeare plays, and some, like A Midsummer Night’s Dream and Romeo & Juliet, have been staged as many as five times on the main stage.
-In total, 124 productions have been staged under six different artistic directors: Cal Pritner (1978-1991), John Sipes (1991-1995), Cal MacLean (1996-2006), Alec Wild (2007), Deb Alley (2008-2012), and Kevin Rich (2013–2017), and John C. Stark (2017-present).
+In total, 124 productions have been staged under six different artistic directors: Cal Pritner (1978-1991), John Sipes (1991-1995), Cal MacLean (1996-2006), Alec Wild (2007), Deb Alley (2008-2012), Kevin Rich (2013–2017), and John C. Stark (2017-present).

 The acting company is now comprised of professional actors along with some interns.
-Some members of the company in the past have enjoyed very successful acting careers including ISU School of Theatre alums Gary Cole and Tom Irwin who became members of Chicago's famed Steppenwolf Theatre and also have appeared in numerous feature films, television movies and series.
+Some members of the company in the past have enjoyed very successful acting careers including ISU School of Theatre alums Gary Cole and Tom Irwin, who became members of Chicago's famed Steppenwolf Theatre and have also appeared in numerous feature films, television movies and series.
 Tim Russ was seen on the "Star Trek: Voyager" series and William Peterson had a successful Chicago career before starring in the original "CSI.”
 ISF began hiring professional Equity actors in the late 90s, and in recent years, ISF has brought in highly respected actors from around the country, including Tandy Cronyn (Guiding Light, Law & Order), Wendy Robie (Twin Peaks), and Nisi Sturgis (Boardwalk Empire).